xabinapal/traefik-authentik-forward-plugin/README.md

   HTTP status code to return when redirecting to login for request paths matched by `redirectPaths`.

 - `skippedPaths`: `[]string`, optional, default `["^/.*$"]` \
   List of regex patterns.
 If the request path matches one of them, the plugin won't ask Authentik for authorization.
-This list has priority over other priorities.
+This list has priority over other both `unauthorizedPaths` and `redirectPaths`.

 - `unauthorizedPaths`: `[]string`, optional, default `["^/.*$"]` \
   List of regex patterns.
 If the request path matches one of them, the plugin denies access using `unauthorizedStatusCode`.
 This list has priority over `redirectPaths`.
 Longest match wins.